 One thing I like to do is search out the Daily Deals on Amazon.com and link to them on my Facebook page if I think the deals are something my readers will enjoy.
-My husband has also been experiencing with boosting Amazon deals on our Facebook page, which is helping increase our Amazon earnings.)
+My husband has also been experimenting with paying to boost Amazon deals on our Facebook page, which is helping increase our Amazon earnings.

 If you are already going to be making an Amazon purchase anyway, it really blesses (and very literally provides for the families of) your favorite bloggers to click through their links to place your order.